Talk To Teachers. Chapter 5: On Competition

 Does this convey something or not?
 A river is not always the same, the banks vary, and the water can be used industrially or for various other purposes, but it is still water.
 Why have we separated the technological world and the other world?
 We have said: "If we could make the technological world perfect, we would have food, clothes, shelter for everybody, so let us concern ourselves with the technological."
 And there are also those who are concerned only with the inner world.
 They emphasize the so-called inner world, and become more and more isolated, more and more self-centred, more and more vague, pursuing their own beliefs, dogmas and visions.
 There is this tremendous division and we say we must somehow bring these two together.
 So having divided life into the outer and inner, we now try to integrate them.
 I think that way also leads to more conflict.

-centre, a movement, an approach which does not divide, we would function in both equally.
+Whereas if we could find a centre, a movement, an approach which does not divide, we would function in both equally.

 What is the movement that is supremely intelligent?
 I am using the word "intelligent," not clever, not intuitive, not derived from knowledge, information, experience.
 What is the movement that understands all these divisions, all these conflicts; and that very understanding creates the movement of intelligence?